vbhalla/vbhalla.github.io/_posts/2021-07-20-AvoidDSFail.md

 **Core DS Skill Sets**

-Majority of teams at startups require more development on software engineering fundamentals when the current group is comprised of "hackers" and product thinking/communication in order to help define the problems that can be solved by leveraging data science.
+Majority of teams at startups consist of "hackers" lacking both software engineering fundamentals and product chops.
+These are core requirements for building high quality impactiful products and need to be part of a resource/hiring plan.

 <img src="../images/building_ds/DSSkillsets.png" style="width: 500px;" >